mechXsteam/nest/README.md

 # Introduction

-A location based real estate website that lets users find their dream home/apartments, explore a vastselection of houses tailored to your preferences, and effortlessly book property visits.
+A location-based real estate website that lets users find their dream home/apartments, explore a vast selection of houses tailored to your preferences, and effortlessly book property visits.

 ## Tech stack used